Quickly growing in popularity, low-carb diets are increasingly a topic of hot debate in the media.

 A recent study of 70,000 people revealed that there was no link between LDL and premature death.
 Further, those with the highest levels of cholesterol actually lived longer (13).

-4. Low-Carb Diets Result in Greater Weight Loss
+4. Low-Carb Diets Are a Proven Weight Loss Intervention

 Maybe you have tried eating tiny portions for breakfast and lunch, and then skipped dinner?

-If so, then you’ll know that very low-calorie diets are not sustainable.
+If so, then you’ll know that very low-calorie crash diets are not sustainable.

 In one recent study, two groups of people were each either put on a low-carb diet or a low-fat diet.
 The study was designed to analyze the impact of their diet on food cravings and appetite.